frankshearar/octoherder/README.md

 First decide what your master repository will be.
 If you're a huboard user, choose the repository that holds the `Link <=> other/repo` labels.
 Octoherder will use this information during its setup.

-Run `octoherder -o definitions.yml -r master/repo -u myusername -p`.
+Run `octoherder -o definitions.yml -r master/repo -u myusername`.
 That will prompt you for your GitHub password, and produce a YAML file looking something like this:

 ````yaml
 ---